copyright-project/instagram-authentication/README.md

 ## API
 ### `/start`
-Start the authentication flow with instagram.
+Starts the authentication flow with instagram.

 ### `/auth`
 Redirect endpoint for instagram.